Shea Butter: The Beauty Superfood

 The vitamin E and A elements can help to prevent split ends.
 It is also extremely moisturizing thus it is able to rehydrate the hair after it has lost water due to over-styling and heat damage.

 Moreover, as it contains anti-inflammatory properties, it can also help to relieve a dry and itchy scalp.
 In ensuring a healthy scalp, shea butter promotes healthy hair growth.
 Try the Shea Moisture 100% Extra Virgin Coconut Oil for healthy and restorative hair growth.

 Dry skin is not only uncomfortable, but it can also lead to painful skin cracks.

 Shea butter contains emollient and humectant properties.
-This then means that it not only hydrates the skin, but it actually locks in moisture thus keeping the skin hydrated for longer periods of time by penetrating deep into the skin.
+This then means that it not only hydrates the skin, but it locks in moisture thus keeping the skin hydrated for longer periods of time by penetrating deep into the skin.

 Prevents diaper rash